-It was National Day, an important calendar event in celebration of the founding of the DPRK.
-I purchased the flag from the Yanggakdo Hotel in Pyongyang with the intention of some light-hearted pseudo-nationalism, which went down fantastic, the locals loved it.
-But, as the day came to an end, after tucking into my dinner I was interrupted and taken aside by my guide, huffing from finding me.
-I was then briefed on the situation.
-Basically, upon arrival back to the hotel I had left all but my necessities on the bus; we used the same bus every day of our tour, and it was common for us to leave waters, sweets or non-valuables at our seats.
+It was September 9, National Day, an important calendar event celebrating the founding of the DPRK.
+I had purchased this flag from the Yanggakdo Hotel in Pyongyang with the intention of joining the festivities with light-hearted pseudo-nationalism, which went down fantastic and derived many smiles that day.
+However, as the day came to an end and after tucking into my dinner, I was interrupted and taken aside by one of my guides to be briefed on the situation.

 Upon arrival back to the hotel, I had left all but my necessities on the bus.
 It was common for us to leave waters, sweets or non-valuables at our seats (we used the same bus each day), but tonight I had also left the North Korean flag sitting in the back pocket of the seat in front.
 My guide asked me if I had done this, to which I responded that I had.
 I was then advised that the bus driver had discovered the flag and had perceived this action as a clear attempt at disposing of said flag, an anti-State hostile act on a day of such national importance.
 He had reported this offence to the guides.
 Quite alarmed at this point and with vision as to where this was heading, I gave my utmost apology to my guide, which it was filtered back to the driver.
 Some tense minutes followed before my apology was accepted, and I was told to collect my flag and put it into safe keeping.

-From that point on, my flag was kept as an almost spiritual being living within my luggage.
-I checked up on him regularly.
-Here he is for your viewing today.
-What a memento.
+From that point on, my flag was carefully folded and kept in my luggage like a pet rock that I checked up on regularly.
+Here it is for your viewing today.
+An interesting memento.

 Postcard home to Australia from Pyongyang